Recently Viewed Topics

 In addition to base audits, it is easy to create customized audits for the particular requirements of any organization.
 These customized audits can be loaded into the SecurityCenter and made available to anyone performing configuration audits within an organization.

 NIST SCAP files can be uploaded and used in the same manner as an audit file.
 Navigate to NIST’s SCAP website () and under the SCAP Content section, download the desired SCAP security checklist zip file.
 The file may then be uploaded to SecurityCenter and selected for use in Nessus scan jobs.

-Once the audit policies have been configured in SecurityCenter, they can be repeatedly used with little effort.
+Once the audit policies are configured in SecurityCenter, they can be repeatedly used.
 SecurityCenter can also perform audits intended for specific assets.
 Through the use of audit policies and asset lists, a SecurityCenter user can quickly determine the compliance posture for any specified asset.

 For more information, see Audit Files.